 You can find all the above hostels at Hostelworld.

-Check out this blog post for information on some of the city's more popular hotels.
+Check out this blog post for information on additional hotels in Dublin that are affordable.

 Kilkenny